-Through coordination with the CoC lead agency, THA has recently approved revised policies to address eligibility requirements.
+1. Through coordination with the CoC lead agency, the Leadership Council has a voting position dedicated to a PHS.
+THA has recently approved revised policies to address eligibility requirements.
 They have adjusted their look back period to 2 years and removed 34 of their 47 required charges.
-With criminal justice involvement being a major barrier to housing for persons experiencing homelessness in Tulsa, this policy change opens the door to more housing opportunities for people who need it most.
-In addition, THA is partnering directly with the City of Tulsa and the Tulsa CoC to create targeted Move On strategies for newly launched low barrier and non-congregate transitional housing options.
+With legal and justice involvement being a major barrier to housing for persons experiencing homelessness in Tulsa, this policy change opens the door to more housing opportunities for people who need it most.
+THA is partnering directly with the City of Tulsa and the Tulsa CoC to create targeted Move On strategies for newly launched low barrier and non-congregate transitional housing options.
 Both of the above were accomplished through organized CoC advocacy efforts, as well as extensive participation by the CoC leader agency in a multi-sector, multi-system task force convened by the City to address the community's housing needs.
 The CoC is also engaging in conversations with THA on adopting a homelessness preference and participating in coordinated entry.
+Housing Solutions engages OHFA in CoC strategic planning and attends annual public meetings and comment periods.
+2. N/A